2.10.1. The attribution of the object

 Techniques for adding attributes are described in sections:

-When attributing facilities, you should follow the rules.
-See Section 3.
+When assigning attributes, follow the rules defined in Section 3.
 Global mapping rules

 When you create or edit an item, its attribute panel opens: